Utah Administrative Code

 (9) Secondary positions may not interfere with the efficient performance of the employee's primary position or create a conflict of interest.
 An employee in dual employment status shall comply with conditions under Subsection R477-9-2(1).

-Employees and applicants seeking reasonable accommodation shall be evaluated under the criteria of the Americans with Disabilities Act Amendments Act of 2008 (42 U.S.C.A.
-12101).
+Employees and applicants seeking reasonable accommodation shall be evaluated under state and federal law.
 This shall be done in conjunction with the agency ADA coordinator.
 The ADA coordinator shall consult with the Division of Risk management prior to denying any accommodation request.

 Fitness for duty medical evaluations may be performed under any of the following circumstances: